Eligibility Requirements - To apply for an internship, students must first:

 What is the course grading scale?

 A letter grade of A-F will be assigned according to specific course criteria.
+See the course syllabus for specifics.

 See below for some information/guidelines on What To Do When You Get an Interview.